kahodes04/Juego-de-Majo/README.md

 # Juego de Majo
 Welcome to my implementation of the "Juego de Majo" game.
+Self translated to Spanish, English and German.

 ## What it is